passport/www.passportjs.org/books/tutorials/password/prompt.md

 # Login Prompt

-We want to let users sign in using a username and password.
+We want to let users sign in with a username and password.
 For that, we need a login page that prompts the user for their username and password.
 Let's add that now.

 Let's create a file that will contain authentication-related routes: